Musashi1584/RPGO/RPG/ReadMe.txt

 This class has 14 rows of abilities (named specializations) with 7 ranks each (98 abilities total) to choose from.
 I am planning to even expand on this.

-When your soldier evolves your class name and icon changes dynamicallyto the specialization you have the most perks from.
+When your soldier evolves your class name and icon changes dynamically to the specialization you have the most perks from.

 On squaddie your soldier will get two random starting abilities from a pool to give each soldier an idea to where he/she could be developed.